Beyond the Surface: 13 Reasons for Hair Loss

 Alopecia, which means hair loss, is a complex condition influenced by factors like genetics and the environment.
 Hair loss is not just a cosmetic problem; it shows how genetics, lifestyle, and health are all connected in a complicated way.
 If you notice your have thinning hair or if they start falling out, you should see a dermatologist right away.
 They can figure out why you’re losing hair and help you discover effective ways to prevent hair loss or make it grow back.

+If you’re unhappy with your hair, you can also consider a hair transplant.
+Hair transplants in Turkey have proven to be effective and cost way less than in the western countries.
 Our goal is to help you understand hair loss, boost your confidence, and acknowledge that everyone’s journey to healthier hair is different.
 So let’s dive into the 13 most common reasons for hair loss.

 Different Varieties of Alopecia